mohamedlotfe/NestJs-APIs/README.md

-## About
+## Fastest APIs
-Fastest Way to Create APIs using NestJS Framework
+Fastest Way to Create APIs using NestJS Framework and MYSQL Server.

  ## Description
 Simple CRUD API for users in minute without any handling of endpoints or db collection